alisaifee/coredis/docs/source/api/modules.rst

 of the :class:`~coredis.Redis` or :class:`~coredis.RedisCluster` clients
 such as :attr:`~coredis.Redis.json`, :attr:`~coredis.Redis.bf`.
 These properties
-in turn return instances of the module command group containers which are bound by a weak reference to the client itself.
+in turn return instances of the module command group containers which are bound to the client.

-The module commands can also be accessed by instantiating instances of the module command group classes (listed in the sections below) directly.
+The module commands can also be accessed by instantiating the module command group classes (listed in the sections below) directly.

 To access the :class:`~coredis.modules.Json` command group from the :class:`coredis.modules.RedisJSON` module for example::